danielholmes839/shopify-summer-2022/README.md

 - The `Item.collection` field is nullable.
 If the collection is `null` that means the item does not belong to a collection.
 Therefore the `itemUpdateCollection` mutation and `itemsByCollection` query allow the collection to be null as well.
 - The `Item` has a `product` field which is a string.
 In the future I think this would be a `Product` type with fields like description, name, and price.
 - There are three mutations for updating items: `itemUpdate`, `itemUpdateCollection` and `itemUpdateStock`.
 The `itemUpdate` mutation is a general update and can be used to update any field.
 The `itemUpdateCollection` and `itemUpdateStock` were added for convenience.
-- I decided not to implement pagination for the `items` and `itemsByCollection` queries
+- I decided not to implement pagination for the `items` and `itemsByCollection` queries.

 ```graphql
 scalar DateTime # YYYY-MM-DDTHH:MM:SSZ